exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 \\(\dot{R} = (g_r)^2, \dot{I} = -(g_i)^2\\)

-<p>The first line is the main equation.
+The first line is the main equation.
 We want to maximize rho1dot.
 All the a_n terms, and their exponents are obtained from milestones.
 Parts of the square root term are also obtained from milestones.
 Note that the R^2 and the I^2 terms are effectively redundant at all stages of this theory; but due to them purchasing a_2 and a_3 respectively, they are very important.

 The second line defines the graph shown.
 Since G(t) is graphed on the complex over time, it is possible to have it show as a particle spiraling through space.